-Valerie Boet in front of her oil painting, “Beach Walks”.
+Valerie Boet with her oil painting, “Dune View Morning”.

 Art has been an important part of my life and career.
 The process of making art is an enjoyable fulfilling journey for me.
 It begins with an idea and planning its execution, then the meditative and quiet state of creative focusing until completion.
 Somewhere in my process I often experiment for fun, not being particularly interested in having a “style”, but trying always to maintain quality.